theyeetlebeetle/wether/README.md

 # wether
-A really bad cli weather app
+A really bad cli weather app using OpenWeather